PHYS 3701 (from J. Roche)

 - Demonstrate familiarity with optical photometric systems and their

-- Be able to describe the basics of CCD design and operation.
+- Describe the basics of CCD design and operation.

 - Illustrate the essential elements of writing successful observing